 As the coronavirus pandemic continues, more and more states, cities, and communities are issuing movement restriction orders.
-These might be called a number of things – safer at home recommendations, stay at home directives, shelter in place orders, essential movement only orders, or even just curfews, but they all mean the same: travel and movement should be severely curtailed, and you should only be venturing out of your home or off your property for necessities.
+These might be called a number of things – safer at home recommendations, stay at home directives, shelter in place orders, essential movement only orders, or even just curfews, lockdowns, or mandates, but they all mean the same: travel and movement should be severely curtailed, and you should only be venturing out of your home or off your property for necessities.
 But what about birding, and how necessary is it?

 Why Staying Home Should Help

 The idea behind these orders is to enforce more aggressive social distancing and limit crowds.
 Because COVID-19 is highly contagious and spreads relatively easily from person-to-person, any gathering has the potential to spread the virus quickly and widely.
 If fewer people are gathered in any way, there is less exposure, less contagion, and less spread of the disease.
 This will help keep hospitals and medical facilities from becoming overwhelmed by dramatic caseloads, and ultimately, will save lives.

 Staying at home does not mean complete isolation and confinement, however.
 While each state and community has a different definition of what errands and outings may be considered essential during this crisis, you are still generally allowed to leave home for tasks such as…

 - Critical Jobs – Utility workers, healthcare providers, waste management, transit operators, emergency responders, banking operations, etc.

 - Purchasing Essential Supplies – Groceries, prescriptions, cleaning supplies, repair materials, pet food, etc.

 - Using Available Government Services – Court appointments, post offices, tax collection, real estate transactions, etc.